JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 </tab>
 </tabs>

-Note that setting a toolchain via the `kotlin` extension will update the toolchain for Java compile tasks as well.
+Note that setting a toolchain via the `kotlin` extension updates the toolchain for Java compile tasks as well.

 > To understand which toolchain Gradle uses, run your Gradle build with the [log level `--info`](https://docs.gradle.org/current/userguide/logging.html#sec:choosing_a_log_level)
 > and find a string in the output starting with `[KOTLIN] Kotlin compilation 'jdkHome' argument:`.